 Lyme Disease and Babesia (a Lyme co-infection)

-There was a time when I smiled for the first time in a really long time.
+I remember the day when I smiled for the first time in a really long time.
 I surprised myself and thought, “This is funny” and I enjoyed my smile.
 That was when I knew I was getting better.
-And I realized, there was a long time between when nothing felt funny or made me smile, (as it felt the Lyme made me somewhat paralyzed).
+And I realized, there was a long time between when nothing felt funny or made me smile, as it felt the Lyme made me somewhat paralyzed.
 The smile was the sign of me getting slowly better and better.

 This is a story of the time in my life when I fall to an illness that I would only realize how it can make you feel, until it had happened to me.
 As I am gaining more energy and mental clarity, I want to share my story, and what I learned through my own recovery and my research about Lyme disease and its Lyme co-infections on the way to recovery.

 I was diagnosed with Lyme disease in October 2016.
 I was relieved to finally hear from a caring doctor that this is what has been making me feel so awful.
 A few months later I also found out about having a Lyme co-infection called Babesia Duncani.
-It took six months to show up on a test, as Babesia likes to hide in the body.
-My LLMD a Lyme Literate doctor kept telling me, “You do have Babesia, and it will show up on the test.
-You have all the classic symptoms”.
-And it did show up after six months on the lab tests, while I was already on the treatment for Lyme disease.
+It took six months for Babesia to show up on a test, as Babesia likes to hide in the body.
+My LLMD a Lyme Literate doctor kept telling me, “You do have Babesia, and it will show up on the test, you have all the classic symptoms”.
+And it did show up on the tests after six months, while I was already on the treatment for Lyme disease.
 I am stating that only because many people get tested, and tests do come back negative.
 Listen to your body, and find a LLMD a Lyme Literate doctor, who understands Lyme disease and tick born infections, not just from blood tests but from symptoms as well, as it sometimes takes time to show up on tests.
 These little bugs love to hide.

 Now back to March 2016 (seven months before Lyme diagnosis).
 I woke up at 4 a.m. to get a glass of water.
 I was unusually thirsty.
 I filled up my glass, while standing by the refrigerator, and I thought to myself, I feel weird, and I tried to quickly walk over to the couch, and before I could make it there, I fainted and fell over a chair and landed on top of a cat scratcher.
 I almost broke my nose, and I hurt my neck pretty badly too.
 My husband helped me up.
 I gained consciousness, and as I was sitting on the couch, I almost fainted again.
 It really scared me.
 What is wrong with me, I thought.
 I called in sick that morning, as I felt I was coming down with the flu.
 My body hurt all over, and I felt really tired.

 For a couple of months, before my fainting incident, I remember having excess thirst and dry-mouth in the middle of the night; it was also always accompanied by a deep headache when lying down.
 Once I got up and moved around, the deep headache went away.
 I always blamed it on daily stress.
-I remember being more tired then too, and coffee that I normally liked having in the mornings did not taste good to me, and did not have any of the pick-me-up effects.
+I remember being more tired then too, and coffee that I normally liked having in the mornings did not taste good to me, and it did not have any of the pick-me-up effects.
 And I recall all kinds of symptoms now; they were just little symptoms that came and went over the past years, but I never thought anything of it.
-Some of those included sinus infections, tiredness, and joint pain, having a feeling that a hot drop of water is sliding down my leg, or that some bug or spider is crawling on my back or leg.
+Some of those included sinus infections, tiredness, and joint pain, having a feeling that a hot drop of water is sliding down my leg, or that some bug or spider is crawling on my back or leg, eye sensitivity to light, sensitivity to some sounds, mostly loud sounds and music.
 Some of these minor symptoms only lasted for a few seconds at a time, and I was back to normal.
 Now I know; those were the very first signs of Lyme disease before I got really sick.